-Extension of List Selection Method to Intra-Industry Disputes

-NASD Regulation believes that the proposed methodology for selecting arbitrators in customer arbitration will also benefit employees and members in their use of the arbitration forum for intra-industry disputes.
-The same considerations of giving parties more choice in choosing their panelists and allowing for computerized rotation and tracking of arbitrators will also apply in the intra-industry context.
-The proposed rule change is also expected to result in cost savings as compared with continuing the current method of staff selection of arbitration only for intra-industry arbitrations after the new system for customer arbitration is effective.
+Extension of List Selection Method to Intra-Industry Disputes forum for intra-industry disputes.
+The same considerations of giving parties more choice in choosing their panelists and allowing for computerized rotation of arbitrators will also apply in the intra-industry context.
+The proposed rule change is also expected to result in cost savings as compared with continuing the current method of staff selection of arbitrators only for intra-industry arbitrations after the new system for customer arbitration is effective.

+NASD Regulation believes that the proposed methodology for selecting arbitrators in customer arbitration will also benefit employees and members in their use of the arbitration

 NASD Regulation expects that the proposed rule will be viewed as a significant improvement over the current method of selecting arbitrators in intra-industry disputes, in that it provides employees and members with the same choices in picking their arbitration panels that are being extended to customers and members in the area of customer disputes.

-The computerized National List Selection System (NLSS) now in the final stages of development will not need to be amended to accommodate the requested change, because it already has the capability of generating lists of public or industry arbitrators.
-Moreover, the pool of arbitrators from which panelists are chosen is the same for both customer and intraindustry disputes.
+The computerized Neutral List Selection System (NLSS) now in the final stages of development will not need to be amended to accommodate the requested change, because it already has the capability of generating lists of public or non-public arbitrators.
+Moreover, the pool of arbitrators from which panelists are chosen is the same for both customer and intra-industry disputes.
 For those intra-industry disputes that require use of an all-industry (non-public) panel, only the non-public arbitrator list will be generated.
 For disputes that currently require a public arbitrator or a majority of public arbitrators, as provided in the second sentence of Rule 10202(a), the provisions of Rule 10308 will apply in the same way as they would apply to customer disputes.

 The arbitrator database contains information relating to the background of the arbitrators, so subject matter knowledge can be considered if the parties would like an arbitrator with specialized experience, such as employment compensation, employment discrimination, or specific securities products.
 The extension of list selection to intra-industry arbitration will not have any effect on the quality of arbitrators chosen for a particular case, and gives the parties more of a voice in choosing their panelists than they currently have.
-It also will allow computerized rotation and tracking of arbitrators used in both customer and intra-industry arbitrations.
+It also will allow computerized rotation of arbitrators used in both customer and intra-industry arbitrations.